bmuschko/groovy-payflowpro/README.md

     def response = client.submitSale(params)

 Alternatively you can use a dynamic transaction method and provide the parameter values as a list.
-A dynamic transaction method always appends the keyword _With_.
+A dynamic transaction method name always appends the keyword _With_.
 Arguments are concatinated by the keyword _And_.
-The arguments can be defined in upper or lower case.
+Each of the arguments can be defined in upper or lower case.
 For a better readability you should capitalize the first letter of each argument name.
 The number of arguments you can use is not limited.

     // Dynamic definition of submitting a sale transaction def response = client.submitSaleWithTenderAndAcctAndExpdateAndAmt('C', 4111111111111111, '0114', 14.00)

+### Using the response

 In both ways the response is a specialized `Map` of type `groovy.paypal.payflow.response.PayflowResponseMap`.
 If you'd rather like to work with an object you can manually cast the `Map` to a response object using the `asType` operator.
 A response object also provides the correct data type.

+    // Using the response as Map
     if(response.approved) {
         assert response.RESPMSG == 'Approved'
         println "Transaction reference identifier: $response.PNREF"
     }

-    def payflowResponse = response as PayflowResponse
+    // Casting the Map to a response object def payflowResponse = response as PayflowResponse

     if(payflowResponse.approved) {